BAkinmarin/filmreview/README.md

 As a site owner, I want to be able to interact and connect with users, producing relevant content by accepting requests for films to review.

+As a site owner, I want to be able to promote user engagement via registration by only accepting film review requests from registered users.

 [Back to Top](#ux)

 ## [Scope](scope)